mixu/markdown-styles/readme.md

 To preview the styles in the browser, clone this repo locally and then open `./output/index.html`.

+## Using via npm

+This repo also includes a small tool for generating HTML files from Markdown files.

+The console tool is `generate-md`, e.g.

+    generate-md --layout jasonm23-foghorn

+Defaults:

+- checks `./input/` and all subdirectories for files ending with `.md` (other files are ignored)
+- if a folder named `./output/` exists, then files are placed there
+- subdirectories are preserved, but they are not created (if the `./output/foo/` does not exist, then files in `./input/foo/` are ignored)
+- if `./output/` does not exist, then output is written to the current directory

+Options:

+`--layout` specifies the layout to use.

+`--input` specifies the input directory.

+`--output` specifies the output directory.

 ## Screenshots

 Note: there may be minor differences in the rendering since these screenshots are generated via cutycapt rather than a browser.